endlesspint8/endlesspint8.github.io/_drafts/2016-08-12-project-euler-versus-ep8.md

 Now armed with path counts for square grids from 1 to 4 blocks I sense that the mysteries of the solution are shortly to be revealed.
 After another half hour it's clear the revelation will be taking its time and may require another visual representation, this time listing out the number of paths available at each corner of the grid.
 I start simply and build up, taking my time and hoping that my deliberate attention will clue me into following the right direction.
 And what do you freaking know?
 By the time I expand from the 2x2 to the 3x3 I'm seeing a possibility.
 Having the next path count, 4x4, allows me to know what to look for and does validate the pattern further.
 As soon as this next step returns the right number I expand my efforts from a sheet of paper, to an Excel sheet, and finally to a slightly smarter function.

 **insert function**

+> “Elsewhere is a negative mirror.
+The traveler recognizes the little that is his, discovering the much he has not had and will never have.”
+---

 Initially I had focused on just one branch of paths, knowing the number could be doubled to reflect the paths branching in the alternate direction.
 In creating my Excel grid the whole numbers jump out at me and I realize that closer look returns the number I require with no additional arithmetic, even one keepable by my fourth grade skills.